 The red strobe, the police cruiser on the road.
 Picturing Sergeant Wilcox’s dead face, Augustus cringed.

-“The way I see it, Augustus Thyme, upset with the useless dicks, you went on a rampage.”
+“The way I see it, Augustus Thyme,” said the voice, “upset with the useless dicks, you went on a rampage.”

 Augustus didn’t bother shouting.
 He felt certain the bartender stood close enough.
 Calmly, he said, “You gab too much.
 How about we get this over and done with?”